Step 1: Determine whether the association between the response and the term is statistically significant

 Odds Ratios for Continuous Predictors

-Odds ratios that are greater than 1 indicate that the even is more likely to occur as the predictor increases.
+Odds ratios that are greater than 1 indicate that the event is more likely to occur as the predictor increases.
 Odds ratios that are less than 1 indicate that the event is less likely to occur as the predictor increases.

 Odds Ratios for Categorical Predictors